Firecracker Developer Setup¶

 Server restart does not recover 9P mounts¶

-If shed-server restarts while VMs with --local-dir or directory credential mounts are running, the 9P servers are not automatically restarted.
+If shed-server restarts while VMs with --local-dir/--add-dir or mounts: directory mounts are running, the 9P servers are not automatically restarted.
 Running VMs will have stale mounts that return I/O errors.
 Recovery requires stopping and starting the affected sheds:

 UID mapping¶